The QCD mass gap and quark deconfinement scales as mass bounds in strong gravity: Introduction

 \section{Introduction}

 One of the most intriguing aspects of short-distance physics is that the strong interactions of hadrons in the infrared (IR) regime exhibit certain features bearing a close resemblance to gravity.
-For example, string theory -- originally proposed as a theory of strongly interacting hadrons -- can be reinterpreted as a theory of linearised gravity, and the quantum theory of closed bosonic string naturally includes a candidate graviton \cite{Green:2012pqa}.
+For example, string theory -- originally proposed as a theory of strongly interacting hadrons -- can be reinterpreted as a theory of linearised gravity, and the quantum theory of closed bosonic strings naturally includes a candidate graviton \cite{Green:2012pqa}.
 On the other hand, it is generally assumed that, in low energy physics, the gravitational interaction plays a negligible role.
-However, it is important to note that the strength of the gravitational interaction increases with energy, the coupling being proportional to $GE^2$, where $E$ is the total energy of the particle (including rest mass) and $G$ is Newtonian's constant.
+However, it is important to note that the strength of the gravitational interaction increases with energy, the coupling being proportional to $GE^2$, where $E$ is the total energy of the particle (including rest mass) and $G$ is Newton's constant.
 Hence, gravitational interactions become more and more important at higher energies.
 In fact, if the particle energy exceeds $E = ec^2/\sqrt{G} \simeq 10^{18}$ GeV, the gravitational interaction is stronger than the electromagnetic interaction and, at energies of the order of $10^{19}$ GeV, it is as strong as the strong nuclear interaction.
-The important role of gravitation in fundamental particle physics can also be seen if one considers the total (net) observed mass of a particle of finite extension $r_0$, given by \be M_{\rm tot} = -\frac{r_0c^2}{G}+\left(\frac{r_0^2c^4}{G^2}+\frac{e^2}{G}+\frac{M_0r_0c^2}{G}\right)^{1/2} \, , \ee where $M_0$ is the bare mass of the particle, a result which is rigorously valid in general relativity \cite{1,2}.
-When the particle dimensions tend to zero, i.e. $r_0 \rightarrow 0$, we have $M_{\rm tot}\rightarrow e/\sqrt{G}$.
-This result is valid for massive vector meson fields.
+The important role of gravitation in fundamental particle physics was also pointed out in \cite{1,2}.

 At the quantum level, the gravitational interaction is expected to be mediated by massless spin-2 bosons (gravitons) in a way that is analogous to the mediation of the electromagnetic interaction by massless spin-1 bosons (photons) \cite{3}.
 Strong support for this idea is provided by the fact that the quantisation of linearised gravity, obtained by substituting $g_{\mu \nu} = \eta _{\mu \nu} + h_{\mu \nu}$, where $\eta _{\mu \nu}$ is the Minkowski metric and $h_{\mu \nu}$ is an arbitrary perturbation, into the vacuum Einstein equations (neglecting second order quantities), leads to the well-known Pauli-Fierz equations for massless spin-2 particles, $\Box h_{\mu \nu}= 0$, $h_{\mu \nu ,\nu}=0$, $h_{\mu}^{\mu}=0$ \cite{3}.
 Thus, from a quantum theoretical point of view, the long range of the gravitational force is a consequence of the masslessness of the mediating particles.
 This result can be extended to the massive graviton case, and hence it follows that a non-linear self-interacting spin-2 field can also be described by Einstein's field equations \cite{3a,3b,3c}.